mazzi/mazzi.github.com/_posts/2013-09-16-Profiling-PHP-with-Facebook-xhprof.md

 tags: [php, profiling, facebook, xhprof]
 ---

-To improve speed of our sites (or scripts) we need to detect bottelnecks.
-How we can accomplish that? profililng.
+To improve speed of our sites (or scripts) we need to detect bottlenecks.
+How we can accomplish that? profiling.
 What's profiling?
-It's form of dynamic programing that anayzes and measures different aspects of software like memory usage, time, cyclomatic complexity, usage of functions and other useful metrics.
+It's form of dynamic programing that analyzes and measures different aspects of software like memory usage, time, cyclomatic complexity, usage of functions and other useful metrics.
 Without metrics we cannot see improvement.

 As a long time user of Zend extension Xdebug I wanted to try something different.
 With a little bit of research I found Facebook Zend extension XHprof and I must say that is an excellent tool.

 The installation was straight away.
 You need to compile the module and add it to your php.ini file.
-RTFM number 1.

 What's next then?
 Just configure your application to load the extension if it's available.
 Something like this...